Wildlife returning to Sydney

 Feral cats alone kill more than 1.5 billion native animals (mammals, birds, reptiles, and amphibians) every year across Australia.
 In addition, pet cats are estimated to kill over 240 million native animals each year.

 The establishment of a large feral-free area at Shanes Park using conservation fencing is the only way to successfully restore the suite of animals such as bettongs and quolls that once thrived in western Sydney.

 Do feral-free areas work?

-There is strong scientific consensus that the establishment of feral predator-free areas is an essential element of an overall strategy to prevent further extinctions and promote the recovery of our most susceptible species.
+There is strong scientific consensus that the establishment of feral-free areas is an essential element of an overall strategy to prevent further extinctions and promote the recovery of our most susceptible species.

-Six locally extinct mammals – including bilbies and numbats – have already been reintroduced into feral-free areas in NSW national parks as part of partnerships between NPWS and Australian Wildlife Conservancy and the University of NSW (UNSW).
+Six locally extinct mammals – including bilbies and numbats – have already been reintroduced into feral-free areas in NSW national parks as part of partnerships between National Parks and Wildlife Service and Australian Wildlife Conservancy and the University of NSW (UNSW).